Hello! I'm Kuruk. Welcome to my blog!

 If fighting titans was just about killing titans, then Eren’s argument would have some merit.
 Levi can more than hold his own against the titans, and with his squad to support him, the very real danger of being overwhelmed by a horde is mitigated.

 Not just anyone can kill a titan, but it’s safe to say that most, if not all, of the Scouting Legion can—and if they can’t…well, those people don’t last long.
-Of course, no soldier can kill titans as efficiently as Levi can, and this unique skill set does net him influence and authority within the Legion’s hierarchy—as well as the commander’s confidence and trust—but those responsibilities do not carry the privilege of disregarding Erwin’s orders or Hanji’s instructions.
+Of course, no soldier we know of can kill titans as efficiently as Levi can, and this unique skill set does net him influence and authority within the Legion’s hierarchy—as well as the commander’s confidence and trust—but those responsibilities do not carry the privilege of disregarding Erwin’s orders or Hanji’s instructions.

-In the Scouting Legion, the hierarchy is arranged in such a way that exploits each individual scout’s talents as much as possible.
+In the Scouting Legion, the hierarchy is supposedly arranged in such a way that exploits each individual scout’s talents as much as possible.
 As a passionate and genius researcher, Hanji is given their own squad and the resources to carry out their experimentations.
 As a skilled soldier with a keen sense of smell, Mike is also given his own squad and placed at the Female Titan’s capture site during the expedition both so he can assist Levi in extracting her and alert Erwin to any approaching titans.
-Erwin, who is always a few steps ahead of everyone else, is put in charge so that he can implement his plans and tactics.
+Erwin, who is “always a few steps ahead of everyone else,” is put in charge so that he can implement his plans and tactics.
 Levi, as humanity’s strongest soldier, is given his own squad of skilled scouts and given important or dangerous missions that not just any scout could pull off.

-Or rather, there is an understanding among the scouts that the people giving orders are the most qualified to do so.
+There is an understanding among the scouts that the people giving orders are the most qualified to do so.
 Their goals are achieved not by relying on only a single scout who is strong and good at killing titans, like Levi, but through the cooperation of these odd and uniquely skilled individuals.

 This is why deference is important.
 Not just because insubordination would disrupt operations and result in a series of failures, but because the Recon Corps is set up in such a way that the people in positions of power are supposed to be the ones most suited for those positions.